vikramvi/Single-price-grid-component/README.md

 - Once you're confident that you can swim in a swimming pool, lake, river, ocean etc...
 - ..then you can learn how to perfect your swimming strokes to cover longer distance with lesser efforts.

 > In my ~ 2 decades of IT experience working as SDET, I didn't met ( in India, US, EU / Germany ) any developer who said other developer has written good quality code.
-Developers always use to complain that other person has written **Spaghetti code**.
+Developers always use to complain that other person has written **Spaghetti code**. :spaghetti:

 - After working in multiple startups; I learnt that; **_what business really care is delivering a feature ASAP with "acceptable" code quality.
 Nobody has time and money for code which followed TDD, all the best practices in the world._**
 - "acceptable" code quality is decided by your team and manager plus